 2. Shop together: Changing from the safety of a crib to the strange new world of a bed is big.
 Allow your child to play an active role in making the transition by allowing him to choose the bed and new bedding.
 You want your child to feel as safe and secure as possible.
 Allowing him to choose how his bed looks and feels gives him some much-needed control over the situation.

 3. Placement: Consistency is always essential when introducing big transitions.
 Try to place the new bed in the same place (or as close to it as possible) as the crib.
 Moving everything around can cause stress for some toddlers.
-Try to keep the room as similar as possible. **Note: Some toddlers like to watch the crib leave the room, but most become upset when watching the crib leave…you be the judge.
+Try to keep the room as similar as possible.
+It’s also worth noting that while some toddlers like to watch the crib leave the room, others become upset when watching the crib leave.
+You be the judge!

 4. Comfort items: Yes, your child picked out a nice new bed and fabulous new bedding…but it’s very possible that he will still want his old comfort items.
 Coveted toddler blankets, loveys, a favorite stuffed animal, and other comfort items should all make the transition.
 The most important factor is that your child feels safe and secure in his new bed.
 Let him choose what that looks like.

-8. Books: Books are always a good idea when preparing a child for a big transition.
+9. Books: Books are always a good idea when preparing a child for a big transition.
 “Big Enough for a Bed” (Sesame Street) by Apple Jordan and “Your Own Big Bed” by Rita Bergstein are great books for toddlers preparing to make the transition.
 Other ideas include getting creative with new bed parties and scrap books of the crib days…only you can truly know what will work for your child.
 Less fanfare often works the best.
-How did you prepare your child for a new bed?